buu342/GMod-BuuBaseRedone/README.md

 # Buu342's Weapon Base 2
-This is a complete remake of my original weapon base.</br>
+This is a complete remake of my original weapon base.</br></br>
 The original was buggy, contained code from a myriad of sources, and in general was a mess to maintain.
-I've been trying to refurbish it for quite some time, with this version being the final one that I'm happy to release to the wild.</br>
+I've been trying to refurbish it for quite some time, with this version being the final one that I'm happy to release to the wild.</br></br>
 I've done the best I could to keep the code as clean as possible, commenting whenever I could.
 This should hopefully contain a lot of cool stuff for people to learn from!</br></br>

-###Features
+### Features
 * Fully commented source code
 * Fully predicted, so that laggy clients have the best experience
 * Super customizable and easy to edit